How to Restart the Management server "mgmtsrvr" Process

 Created On 09/25/18 19:36 PM - Last Modified 10/13/23 22:06 PM

 - The management server process can be restarted using the cli command below.

 FW> debug software restart process management-server

 - After a couple of minutes, please log back into the CLI

-The process should be displayed as above and both CLI and WebUI functions correctly.
+The process should be displayed as "running" and both CLI and WebUI functions correctly.